geekAshish/project-turborepo-excalidraw/README.md

 13. - Initialize a new `db` package where you write the schema of the project.
 14. - Import the db package in http layer and start putting things in the DB
+15. - Add a common package where we add the zod schema and the JWT-SECRET